Data Types

 int myInt = 3 + myDouble;

-However, you use casting (aka typecasting)
+- You use casting (aka typecasting)

 to purposefully but temporarily turn a double variable